sailfishos-sony-tama/main/hadk-sony-xz2.md

 using values in other REPO_ vars.

-# Updates notes: unreleased

-* We now use `generate_dhs_patches` instead of using sonys repo_update script.

-* Vendor repositories are set to p-mr1 to don't changes incompatible with Android pie.

 # Update notes: 3.4.0.24

 * As upstream has new meta packages configuration, the configuration used by Tama is combination of